omise/omise-go/README.md

 fmt.Printf("%#v\n", charge)
 ```

+The `client.Do` method accepts a struct to unmarshal the response into and the operation
+to perform.
 See documentation on [godoc.org][0] for the full API documentation.

 # FAQ